 DDS_RTPS_AUTO_ID_FROM_UUID, like it was before, change it in the

 WIRE_PROTOCOL QosPolicy.
 (Remember that the old default value increases

 the possibility of non-unique GUIDs due to process ID collision.)

-If your Connext DDS application’s data type uses a
+If your Connext application’s data type uses a

 unsigned long long, or

 long double, it will not interoperate with

 applications built with RTI Data Distribution Service 4.2e or lower.

 In previous releases (5.3.1 or lower), you could use the